The Broadsword and the Beast: Critical reception

+Critical reviews for the album were mostly unfavorable.
 The review by Kerrang! was ambiguous, calling the album tracks "emotional pieces of composition depending on how much attention you are prepared to give" but overall stated that "If you're a fan, buy it, it may have some pleasant surprises.
 If, like me, you're not, borrow it from someone who is.
 You might be surprised too".
 Rolling Stone magazine, in their two stars review stated: "There's nothing wrong with living in the past, perhaps.
 Indeed, Ian Anderson can make the wisdom of the ages seem preferable to the rootless philandering of the present day.
 But on The Broadsword and the Beast, the real beast may be Anderson's penchant for ponderous sermonizing."
 Bruce Eder of AllMusic was not too impressed with the album.
 Recalling the production and the music overall, he stated that "this time in the hands of ex-Yardbird Paul Samwell-Smith, is smoother, less heavy, and more thinly textured than their past work, and there are times – most especially on "Flying Colours" – where they could almost pass for the latter-day Moody Blues, something the band never would have permitted in earlier days".

 Former Genesis guitarist Steve Hackett has stated that The Broadsword and the Beast is one of his favourite albums.

 Overall sales for The Broadsword and the Beast were better than Stormwatch and A. The album charted at No. 14 in Germany and Norway, No. 19 in the United States and No. 27 in the UK, while the single "Fallen On Hard Times" was a modest hit, reaching No. 20 on the US Billboard Mainstream Rock Tracks Chart.